anjalikanodia/pui_final_project/README.md

 Using the Website
     1. Hover over map to highlight states
     2. Click on state of choice to reveal architectural work
-    3. Click arrows on carousel to reveal new images
-    4. Close modal (hit 'x') to go back to the map
+    3. Close modal (hit 'x') to go back to the map

 External Libraries
-    Tool: Swiper
+    Tool: Bootstrap
-    Why I Chose to Use It: I chose to use it because I wanted to experiment with a library I had never used before and found Swiper to be a promising option for my main purpose - making a carousel.
+    Why I Chose to Use It: I chose to use it because I wanted to experiment with a library I had never used before and implement somee things we learned in lab.
+I found Bootstrap to be a promising option for my main purpose - making a modal window.
-    How I Used It: I used it in my the modals for the architecture spotlights to make the carousel of images.
+    How I Used It: I used it to create a modal for spotlighting a work of architecture.
     What it Adds to my Website: It adds interactivity to my website.

 Iteration from HW7